 Offices must remain open and services must be provided during designated hours.
 Any absence from duty requires authorization from the appropriate authority.
 Such absence must be approved as far in advance as is reasonably possible and recorded on Request for Leave of Absence form (BO-004).

 Any employee absent from duty without appropriate authorization may lose compensation for the period of absence and may be subject to dismissal.

-A. Administrative Office Week—the official hours for administrative offices are from 8:30 a.m. to 4:30 p.m., Monday through Friday, for all duty days prescribed in the duty- day calendar for 12-month personnel.
+A. Administrative Office Week—the official hours for administrative offices are from 8:30 a.m. to 4:30 p.m., Monday through Friday, for all duty days prescribed? in the duty- day calendar for 12-month personnel.
 Because of the nature of services provided by certain areas, special office hours may be required of personnel working in those areas.

 B. Work Week